MicrosoftDocs/Viva/Viva/glint/coaching-team-conversations.md

 ms.date: 04/21/2023
 ---

-# Set up Team Conversations coaching for managers
+# Set up Viva Glint Team Conversations coaching for managers

 The last survey setup page in Program Summary is the Coaching page.
 Managers who have Team Conversations enabled benefit from extra guidance made available within the setup of this page.